IanGarraway/DF-Challenge-1---Airport-Challenge/docs/domain-models-test-plan.md

 <br><b><i>Tests:</i></b>

 - [x] if the weather is stormy the takeOff function returns appropriate error message
-- [ ] if the weather is not stormy and no other exception is met, the plane can take-off
+- [x] if the weather is not stormy and no other exception is met, the plane can take-off.